PeterRats/PeterRats.github.io/index.md

     - I have sourced around 50 startups worldwide and recommend them to MiraclePlus
     - 10 of them successfully get an interview from the founders of MiraclePlus
     - Two of the above finally were invested by MiraclePlus and invited to the MP acceleration camp.
+    - These two are in Metverse industry.
+I also sourced a lot of other excellent startups in various industry.
     - Generally for every half year (as a season in MiraclePlus), around 6000 startups are sourced, and no more than 60 in them are invested.
     - 2/50 vs 60/6000
   - Others: